 Community midwives attend women before and after babies are born at home, in clinics and classes.
 They act as a link between the hospital midwifery service and our practice.

 When you discover you are pregnant you should make an appointment with the community midwife as soon as possible from seven weeks onwards.
 A midwife clinic is run every week.
-Please call the number above to make an appointment.
+Please call the number above to make an appointment or use the link.

 The midwife will begin your antenatal care over one or two “booking” appointments and refer you to the hospital whilst communicating with your GP to ensure she has your full medical history.